VectorZeroAI/ZeroWeb/README.md

 to create a full AI powered report.

+Installation Instructions:
+Run install_requierements.py
+Copy all the modules from the Repo into the the Foulder.
+Run main.py to start the Programm.

 Module Index for ZeroNet Networking Tools Suite:

 1. Interface Module (HTML/JavaScript - Frontend)